ahgraber/yaaal/docs/design_document.md

 ## 4.1 Overview of Architecture

 The architecture of `yaaal` is modular and designed for flexibility.
 The library enables users to create AI agents by combining simple building blocks into a comprehensive agent framework.
-Each component--Message, Conversation, MessageTemplate, Prompt, Caller, Agent --is decoupled to allow for easy composition and modification.
+Each component--Message, Conversation, MessageTemplate, ConversationTemplate, Validator, Handler, Caller, Agent --is decoupled to allow for easy composition and modification.

 ### 4.2 Design Patterns and Principles